OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 - Removing user accounts when an application is decommissioned.
 - Changing the passwords when staff leave, or there is reason to believe that they may have been compromised.

-For Microsoft SQL Server, consider the use of [Windows or integrated authentication](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/authentication-in-sql-server), which uses existing Windows accounts rather than SQL Server accounts.
+For Microsoft SQL Server, consider the use of [Windows or Integrated-Authentication](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/authentication-in-sql-server), which uses existing Windows accounts rather than SQL Server accounts.
 This also removes the requirement to store credentials in the application, as it will connect using the credentials of the Windows user it is running under.
 The [Windows Native Authentication Plugins](https://dev.mysql.com/doc/connector-net/en/connector-net-programming-authentication-windows-native.html) provides similar functionality for MySQL.

 ### Storing Database Credentials

 Database credentials should never be stored in the application source code, especially if they are unencrypted.
 Instead, they should be stored in a configuration file that:

-- Is outside of the webroot.
+- is outside of the webroot.
-- Has appropriate permissions so that it can only be read by the required user(s).
+- has appropriate permissions so that it can only be read by the required user(s).
-- Is not checked into source code repositories.
+- is not checked into source code repositories.

 Where possible, these credentials should also be encrypted or otherwise protected using built in functionality, such as the `web.config` encryption available in [ASP.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/connection-strings-and-configuration-files#encrypting-configuration-file-sections-using-protected-configuration).